 But one of the most humble and fascinating ways to make coffee is by using a Moka pot, aka, stovetop espresso maker.

 The coffee it brews isn’t only delicious but healthier, too.

 If you haven’t heard of it, you’ve been potentially missing a lot of cups packed with a powerful jolt of energy.

-So, whether you're a beginner or a seasoned veteran, in this article, I've outlined the step-by-step guide to empower you on how to make best moka pot coffee as possible you can.
+So, whether you’re a beginner or a seasoned veteran, in this article, I’ve outlined the step-by-step guide to empower you on how to make the best coffee possible you can.

 Let’s get started…

 What is Moka Pot and How it Works?